bandyopd/PLScure/README.md

 |Functions  | Description|
 |------------- | -------------|
-PLScureSIM  | Generate a data set according to the simulation study in Lee et al. (2023+) PLScureEST  | Perform the hybrid nonparametric estimation methods of Lee et al. (2023+)
+PLScureSIM  | Generate a data set according to the simulation study in Lee et al. (2023+) PLScureEST  | Perform the semiparametric estimation methods of Lee et al. (2023+)

 <ins>**PLScureSIM**</ins>